Senior Lecturer in Theatre

 B.F.A., State University of New York, Purchase College

-Ed Check teaches set and production design for theater and film, and regularly designs for the Smith College Theatre Department.
-Past productions include Our Lady of Kibeho, Light Shining in Buckinghamshire, Habitat, Hedda Gabler, Nickel & Dimed, Macbeth, Polaroid Stories, Las Meninas, The Golden Lotus, After Mrs. Rochester, Equus, Jar The Floor and The Children’s Hour.
+Ed Check teaches set and production design for theatre and film, and regularly designs for the Smith College Theatre Department.
+Past productions include The Wolves, Bakkhai, Our Lady of Kibeho, Light Shining in Buckinghamshire, Habitat, Hedda Gabler, Nickel & Dimed, Macbeth, Polaroid Stories, Las Meninas, The Golden Lotus, After Mrs. Rochester, Equus, Jar The Floor and The Children’s Hour.

-Last Fall Check was invited to design the sets for Marie Antoinette at the University of Massachusetts Amherst.
-During the summer of 2014, Check traveled to Beijing, China, to design the set for Sarah Ruhl's Eurydice.
+At the University of Massachusetts Amherst, he designed the sets for Marie Antoinette and Love and Information.
+During the summer of 2014 he traveled to Beijing, China, to design the set for Sarah Ruhl’s Eurydice.

-During previous summers he has designed sets for Shakespeare & Company in Lenox, Massachusetts, including Hamlet, The Merry Wives of Windsor, The Taming of the Shrew and King John.
-At New Century Theatre at Smith College, his design credits include Crumbs From the Table of Joy, The Heidi Chronicles, How The Other Half Loves and Copenhagen.
+During previous summers, Check has designed sets for Chester Theatre Company, The Aliens; Shakespeare & Company in Lenox, Massachusetts: Hamlet, The Merry Wives of Windsor, The Taming of the Shrew and King John.
+At New Century Theatre in Northampton, design credits include Crumbs From the Table of Joy, The Heidi Chronicles, How The Other Half Loves and Copenhagen.

-Earlier in his career, Check designed in regional theater as well as assisted on Broadway.
-He is a graduate from the Yale School of Drama and the State University of New York, Purchase College.
+Earlier in his career, Check designed in regional theatre as well as assisted on Broadway.
+He is a graduate from the Yale School of Drama and the State University of New York, College at Purchase.